oyskauli/Generator_for_3D_Reuleaux_or_Constant_Width_Shapes/README.md

 # Generator for 3D Reuleaux/Constant-Width Shapes
 Generate a point cloud of points on the surface a random reuleaux/constant width shape.
-Animation from sphere to more complex shape, all with same width:
+The Spheres is the most commonly known, but more complex shapes also exist.
+As an example here is an animation from sphere to more complex shape(s), all with same width:

 ![alt text][Anim3]